Chorus/DynamicsDocs/docs/Billing/Claims.md

 The **Submissions Summary** tab shows a list of submissions representing the full story of the claim (how and when it was submitted, modified, resubmitted, etc.).

 The **Remits Summary** tab shows [remits](../RCM/Remits.md) that were posted to this claim.
-Switch between remits that were posted to this submission of the the claim, or all submissions of this claim.
+Switch between remits that were posted to this submission of the claim, or all submissions of this claim.

 The **Write-Offs** tab shows [write-offs](../RCM/RCMworkflow.md/#write-offs) and write-off lines that were written towards this claim's outstanding balance or cost-share outstanding balance.